zhugaowei/daya0576.github.io/source/_posts/2016-09-30-python-venv.markdown

 Note that virtualenv installs to the python3 directory.
 For me it's:
 $ /usr/local/share/python3/virtualenv

-Create a virtualenvs directory to store all virtual environments
+1. Create a virtualenvs directory to store all virtual environments
-$ mkdir somewhere/virtualenvs
+$ mkdir ~/.virtualenvs/<project-name>

-Make a new virtual environment with no packages
+2. Make a new virtual environment with no packages
-$ virtualenv somewhere/virtualenvs/<project-name> --no-site-packages
+$ virtualenv ~/.virtualenvs/<project-name> --no-site-packages

-To use the virtual environment
+3. To use the virtual environment
 $ cd somewhere/virtualenvs/<project-name>/bin
 $ source activate
 OR
 $ source ~/.virtualenvs/unswco_test/bin/activate

-You are now using the virtual environment for <project-name>.
+4. You are now using the virtual environment for <project-name>.
 To stop:
 $ source deactivate
 ```

-For python3
+For python3 or python2
 ```
 virtualenv --python=/usr/bin/python3 <project-name>
 ```